wp-plugins/ik-facebook/readme.txt

 Visit our website to find out about premium options that are available: http://illuminatikarate.com/ik-facebook-plugin/

+= Hey!
+I need more control over the styling of my feed, but I don't know CSS! =

+Visit our website to find out about premium options that are available: http://illuminatikarate.com/ik-facebook-plugin/

 == Screenshots ==

 1. This is the Settings page.

 == Changelog ==

+= 1.7 =
+* Feature: Adds support for new Pro Features - Individual Font and Feed Styling Options.
+* Feature: Adds option to display "Powered By" link.
+* Fix: Adds logic to prevent outputting custom CSS multiple times in footer.

 = 1.6.5 =
 * Feature: Adds Option to Output "Posted By Author" in the feed.